WENDALL THOMAS | AUTHOR

 Since receiving her M.A. in English in 1986 from the University of North Carolina, Wendall Thomas has worked in Los Angeles as a casting director, director's assistant, script reader, story editor, development executive, entertainment reporter, script consultant, and screenwriter, writing and developing projects for companies including Disney, Warner Brothers, Paramount, Universal, Showtime, PBS, RKO, A&E, NBC, Scottish Screen, and Australia’s Tojohage Productions.

-In addition to writing and consulting, she is in her twenty-second year as Adjunct Professor of Screenwriting in the Graduate Film School at UCLA, has been a Star Speaker for the annual Los Angeles Screenwriting Expo, and runs the Living Room Lecture series.
+In addition to writing and consulting, she is in her twenty-third year as Adjunct Professor of Screenwriting in the Graduate Film School at UCLA, has been a Star Speaker for the annual Los Angeles Screenwriting Expo, and runs the Living Room Lecture series.
 She has consulted for the Atelier du Cinéma Européen Producing Program in Paris, served as Writer’s Mentor for Screen South’s Good Foundations program 2005-2007, and directed the LA FEATURES writer’s mentorship program in the UK for 2007-2009.
 She also consults for Australia's Film Victoria, Screen Australia, and the New Zealand Film Commission, and has directed Screen Queensland's SQ PROJECTOR program for emerging feature filmmakers (2014-2016) and their RE-TOLD diversity program (2017-2018).

 Recent student/client projects include Killing Joan (Uncork’d Ent.
 2018), The Chi (Showtime 2017), Don't Tell (Audience Award Newport Beach Film Festival 2017), I'm Dying up Here (Showtime 2017), Superstore (NBC 2016), The Water Diviner (Warner Bros.
 2015), Web Therapy (Fremantle Media/ Moviestar+ 2016), The Republic of Rick (official selection Slamdance Festival 2014), Any Day Now (winner Audience Award Tribeca 2012, Music Box Films, 2012), The Most Fun You Can Have Dying (Chocolate Fish Pictures/Rialto 2012).
 The Republic of Two (Winner Chris Brinker Award San Diego Film Festival, official selection Hollywood Film Festival, New Orleans Film Festival, Circus Road Films 2012), The Space Between (Official Tribeca Selection 2010, USA Films 2011), and The Truth Below (MTV Films 2011).